Homological aspects of branching laws: Introduction

 Recently, there is a very general finiteness theorem for $\Ext_G^i[\pi_1,\pi_2]$ (for spherical varieties) due to A. Aizenbud and E. Sayag in \cite{AS}.
 However, the approach via Bessel models which intervene when analyzing principal series representations of $\SO_{n+1}(F)$ when restricted to $\SO_n(F)$ has, as a bonus, explicit answers about Euler-Poincar\'e characteristics (at least in some cases).

-The definition and the theorem below are due to Aizenbud and Sayag. \begin{definition} (Locally finitely generated representations) Suppose $G$ is a $p$-adic group and $\pi$ is a smooth represetation of $G$.
-Then $\pi$ is said to be a {\rm locally finitely generated representation} of $G$ (or, also, just locally finite representation) if it satisfies one of the following equivalent conditions. \begin{enumerate}
+For the definition and the theorem below, see Aizenbud and Sayag \cite{AS}. \begin{definition} (Locally finitely generated representations) Suppose $G$ is a $p$-adic group and $\pi$ is a smooth representation of $G$.
+Then $\pi$ is said to be a {\rm locally finitely generated representation} of $G$ (or, also, just locally finite representation) if it satisfies one of the following equivalent conditions. \begin{enumerate} \item For each compact open subgroup $K$ of $G$, $\pi^K$ is a finitely generated module of the Hecke-algebra ${\mathcal H}(K\backslash G /K)$. \item For each cuspidal datum $(M,\rho)$, i.e., $M$ a Levi subgroup of $G$, and $\rho$ a cuspidal representation of $M$, $\pi[M,\rho]$, the corresponding component of $\pi$ in the Bernstein decomposition of the category of smooth representations of $G$, is a finitely generated $G$-module. \end{enumerate} \end{definition}

-\item For each compact open subgroup $K$ of $G$, $\pi^K$ is a finitely generated module over the Hecke-algebra ${\mathcal H}(K\backslash G /K)$. \item For each cuspidal datum $(M,\rho)$, i.e., $M$ a Levi subgroup of $G$, and $\rho$ a cuspidal representation of $M$, $\pi[M,\rho]$, the corresponding component of $\pi$ in the Bernstein decomposition of the category of smooth representations of $G$, is a finitely generated $G$-module. \end{enumerate} \end{definition}
+Although the following theorem from \cite{AS} could be proved by other means for the restriction of a representation of $\GL_{n+1}(F)$ to $\GL_n(F)$ (using Bernstein-Zelevinsky filtration, and locally finite generation of the Gelfand-Graev representation due to \cite{Bu-He}), the generality in which it applies is noteworthy.

-\begin{thm} (Aizenbud-Sayag) For $\pi$ an irreducible admissible representation of $\GL_{n+1}(F)$, the restriction of $\pi$ to $\GL_n(F)$ is locally finite (and true more generally for {\it spherical pairs} where finite multiplicity is known).
+\begin{thm} (Aizenbud-Sayag) For $\pi$ an irreducible admissible representation of $\GL_{n+1}(F)$, the restriction of $\pi$ to $\GL_n(F)$ is locally finite.
+More generally, if $(G,H)$ with $H\subset H \times G$ is a {\it spherical pair}, i.e., $H$ has on open orbit on the flag variety of $G\times H$, where finite multiplicity is known such as for all the GGP pairs, then the restriction of an irreducible admissible representation of $G$ to $H$ is locally finite. \end{thm}